rushimok73/AWS-SAA-C03-Notes/README.md

  - Dont invalidate all the time.
 Use versions.
 Versions work even if the browser has cached, as name will not be the same.

+Security
+- You can use Cloudfront field level encryption to encrypt object from user.
+The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack.
+This encryption ensures that only applications that need the data—and have the credentials to decrypt it—are able to do so.

 #### 1.14.1.1.
 Caching Optimization